mortenjc/esp32-lcd/README.md

 needed.

 # Prerequisites

-Install ESP-IDF
+Install ESP-IDF - this was installed via VS Code as far as I recall

-Install SquareLine Studio
+Install LVGL library - also installed via VS Code

-# Modifications
+Install SquareLine Studio - download and install

-## ESP-IDF
+# Adjustments

 ## Squareline Studio
-None of the board templates I could choose suppoerted the correct resolution for my board (172x320 pixels).
+None of the board templates I could choose suppoerted the correct resolution for my board (172 x 320 pixels in portrait mode 320 x 172 in landscape).

 I had to create a custom board support file for my board in